Hudeh/Data2Bot/README.md

 # install python
 To run the application you need to install python 3x

-# no dependencey need
+# no de'pendencey need
-you don need to install any liberies as python already have the two modules we need to rn the application
+you don't need to install any liberies as python already have the two modules we need to run the application

 # run app
 run the application with this command: